-Chocolate vines grow quickly, shooting up to 40 feet in one growing season.
-The vine produces fruit with seeds that are disbursed by birds.
-But chocolate vine in gardens more often spreads by vegetative means.
+Chocolate vines grow quickly, shooting up to 40 feet (12 m.) in one growing season.
+The vine produces fruit with seeds that are distributed by birds.
+Chocolate vine in gardens though more often spreads by vegetative means.
 Every piece of stem or root left in the ground can grow.

-It’s easier to talk about managing Akebia chocolate vines than to fully eradiacate them.
-Getting rid of chocolate vines is possible, however, using manual, mechanical and chemical control methods.
+It’s easier to talk about managing Akebia chocolate vines than to fully eradicate them.
+Getting rid of chocolate vines is possible, however, using manual, mechanical, and chemical control methods.
 If you are wondering exactly how to control chocolate vine, you have a few options.

 If chocolate vine in gardens has developed into scattered infestations, try using manual and mechanical methods first.
 Pull out groundcover vines by hand, then dispose of them carefully.